top501/medic-transport/README.md

   - Enable 'Message Results API'
   - Make sure 'Get Reply From Server' is disabled
 - Run node tests/smssync.js to verify sending
-- Edit server.js with correct url/medic credentials
-- Run node server.js to connect SMSSync to MedicMobile
+- Run a script out of examples folder to get started (make sure to edit credentials accordingly)
 - To test receiving using the emulator, from terminal:
   - telnet localhost 5554
-  - sms send 8765431111 test
+  - sms send <number> <message>